 is managing editor of the Baptist Standard and CommonCall.
 Ken grew up in Greenville, Texas, and graduated from East Texas State University (now Texas A&M University-Commerce) with an undergraduate degree in English and journalism and Southwestern Baptist Theological Seminary with a master's degree in communications.
 Before joining the Baptist Standard staff in 2004, he worked more than 19 years with the Baptist General Convention of Texas communications office, including seven years as news director and one year as interim communications director.
 He has won the Baptist Communicators Association's Frank Burkhalter Award for news writing twice and received the Religion Communicators Council's DeRose/Hinkhouse "best of class" writing award.
 He and his wife, Diane, have three sons: Daniel, Matthew and Nathan, and a daughter-in-law, Lindsey.
 The Camps are members of South Garland Baptist Church in Garland, Texas.

-is a speaker, writer and personal coach specializing in confidence and gratitude who has been published in numerous venues, including Chicken Soup for the Soul.
-With over 25 years of practical experience in Sales, Marketing, Business Planning and Strategy and Communications with ten years' experience writing and speaking in public and professional forums, Kristen is also a master at helping others increase sales with effective targeted marketing.
-Whether you are about to finish writing your first book, or have dozens of books on the shelf all ready, she can equip you with the information you need to increase sales while saving you time, money, frustration and jumping ship before the big pay-off.
+is the author of the 5 Star book Becoming a Woman of Worth: Creating a More Confident You.
+Kristen is a real-life example of someone who conquered low self-esteem by aligning her thoughts about herself with God's thoughts about her.
+A highly sought-after speaker and confidence coach, she is also the creator of HisSideoftheLookingGlass.com, designed to help women develop confidence for increased personal success.
+Driven by a passion to help women fulfill their noble purpose, Kristen speaks and writes frequently about confidence as a spiritual mindset.
+Her articles have appeared in numerous online journals and magazines, while her inspirational short stories have been published in Chicken Soup for the Soul and other complication books.
+With over 25 years of practical experience in Sales, Marketing, Business Planning and Strategy, and Communications, Kristen is also a master at helping others increase sales with effective targeted marketing.
+Whether you are about to finish writing your first book, or have dozens of books on the shelf already, she can equip you with the information you need to increase sales while saving you from jumping ship before the big pay-off.
 Visit Kristen at www.KristenClark.org.

 is an educator, author, speaker, and songwriter who frequently speaks and performs in schools, churches, and libraries; his fiction and poetry have been published in numerous print and online journals and anthologies.
 He is also a CLASS (Christian Leaders, Authors, and Speakers) Certified Speaker and Personality Trainer (CPT), lectures frequently on Royal Caribbean and Celebrity Cruise Lines, is co-founder of TheCommunicationLeader.com and TheWebinarLeader.com, and writers a regular column for NewBeginningsMarriage.org.